-If you notice any of these symptoms, it is very important to go quickly to the ophthalmologist to make a diagnosis.
-He will explore your eyes, nose, eyelids and face.
+If you notice any of these symptoms, it is very important to go immediately to the ophthalmologist to receive a diagnosis.
+The ophthalmologist will explore your eyes, nose, eyelids and face.

-The diagnosis will be mainly made after the following results:
+The diagnosis will be mainly made after having the following results:

-- Clinical evaluation: the ophthalmologist will review your eye pressure, the motility of the eyes and the state of your vision.
-The specialist can request a blood analysis or a culture of liquids to determine the type of bacteria that causes the infection (treptococcuspneumoniae, staphylococcusaureus, Streptococcuspyogenes,etc).
+- Clinical evaluation: the ophthalmologist will check your eye pressure, the motility of the eyes and the state of your vision.
+The specialist can also request a blood test or a culture of liquids to determine the type of bacteria causing the infection (treptococcuspneumoniae, staphylococcusaureus, Streptococcuspyogenes,etc).

-- Imaging tests: if the clinical evaluation is not enough, you can prescribe a computerized axial tomography of, less frequently, an MRI to observe the magnitude of the infection and the affected areas.
+- Imaging tests: if the clinical evaluation is not enough, you may be prescribed a computed tomography scan (CT scan) or, less frequently, an MRI to observe the magnitude of the infection and the affected areas.

 Once the pathology has been diagnosed, the ophthalmologist will proceed to prescribe the most appropriate treatment.

-Preseptal cellulites is treated with oral antibiotics and on an outpatient basis (the patient is not admitted into the hospital)
+Preseptal cellulitis is treated with oral antibiotics and on an outpatient basis (the patient is not admitted into the hospital)

-Orbital cellulite is usually treated in a hospital setting.
+Orbital cellulitis is usually treated in the hospital.
 The treatment includes:

 - Systemic antibiotics: they are usually administered intravenously and serve to attack the bacterial infection.